MyPortugalHoliday.com

 There are bus services from Batalha to Fatima, Alcobaça, Nazaré and Tomar, and it is possible to discover the region without the use of a rental car.
 Batalha has a high standard of hotels and restaurants, and the cost of accommodation is significantly less than Lisbon or popular resort towns.

 Batalha is a popular destination for organised tours (coach and small van) from Lisbon.
-These tours typically combine Batalha with a variety of towns such as Obidos, Fatima, Alcobaça and Nazaré, which unfortunately does not provide much time to see the town.
+These tours combine Batalha with visits to Obidos, Fatima, Alcobaça and Nazaré, leaving limited time to properly explore each location.
 Often less than an hour is provided for Batalha, which is only just enough time to see the main church (and not the cloisters or chapels).

-If you wish to explore the entire monastery and visit the Batalha de Aljubarrota museum (which is highly recommended) consider visiting Batalha as an independent day trip.
+For those wishing to fully explore both the monastery and the Batalha de Aljubarrota museum (highly recommended), planning an independent day trip is advisable.

 Organised tours to Batalha are a good option if you are rushed for time and do not want the hassle of public transport.
 Some of the best tours provided by GetYourGuide.com which include Batalha and depart from Lisbon are: